UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

     ![](./img/filezilla_site_manager.png)

+### 5. Create a name for the site

-5. Create a name for the site, e.g. `transit`.
+Create a name for the site, e.g. `transit`.

+### 6. Setup the site

-6. For that site, use all standards, except:
+For that site, use all standards, except:

 - Set protocol to 'SFTP - SSH File Transfer Protocol'
 - Set host to `transit.uppmax.uu.se`
 - Set user to `[username]`, e.g. `richel`

 ???- tip "How does that look like?"